 B.R.G.R.
 Kitchen and Bar

-The Kansas City area has seen many gourmet burger restaurants open in the past few years.
 B.R.G.R.
-Kitchen and Bar opened on March 10, 2010 in the Corinth Square Shopping Center in Prairie Village, Kansas.
+Kitchen and Bar was one of the first Kansas City area gourmet burger restaurants when it opened in 2010 in the Corinth Square Shopping Center in Prairie Village, Kansas.
 B.R.G.R. is similar to other local upscale burger bars, but for my money, is more comfortable and the food is better than the rest.

 B.R.G.R has made a number of changes since I dined there, shortly after the restaurant opened.
 Most of them are for the better, for example, the half pound burgers are now one thick burger, rather than the two thin burgers they served at first.
 I am sorry that they discontinued the roasted half chicken and roasted corn on the cob.